donnagal/email-gallery/emails/2022/email-text-template.md

 Outperforming the industry average:
-Year after year, Cbus continues to outperform the industry average, giving members more money in their account for retirement[1].
+Year after year, Cbus continues to outperform the industry average, giving members more money in their account for retirement.

-Net Benefit to 31 December 2021:
+Net Benefit to 31 December 2021*:
+- Today's net benefit with CBUS for the last 15 years - $196,173
+- Today's net benefit with AVERAGE SUPER FUND for the last 15 years - $156,337 That means Cbus has delivered $39,836 more in net benefit than the average super fund.

-*Net benefit is based on a pre-tax salary of $80,000 with SG contributions for 15 years and a starting balance of $50,000.
-Past performance is not a reliable indicator of future performance.
+i.e (Net benefit is based on a pre-tax salary of $80,000 with SG contributions for 15 years and a starting balance of $50,000.
+Past performance is not a reliable indicator of future performance.)

 Stay with an award-winning fund.